 The hedging bank group on a EUR/USD cross-currency swap relating to BOAD's $750 million Eurobond – the first such issue for the key development institution of the West African Monetary Union.
-This representation and White & Case's now deep experience of the African market meant the firm was also called upon to advise the hedging bank group when BOAD came back to the market in July 2017 with a second USD 850 million Eurobond issuance and associated EUR/USD cross-currency swap.
+This representation and White & Case's deep experience of the African market meant the firm was also called upon to advise the hedging bank group when BOAD came back to the market in 2017 and 2019 with two further Eurobond issuances and associated EUR/USD cross-currency swaps.

-A top-tier French bank as perfect asset swap provider to a number of European CLO issuances by leading European and US investment managers.
+A global French bank as perfect asset swap provider to a number of European CLO issuances by leading European and US investment managers.

 Various Middle Eastern sovereign wealth funds and local banks on their hedging and related collateral arrangements and funding transactions.